alexkurowski/nabookov/README.md

 ## Repository notes

-* Root folder name is supposed to be `app`, but koobfeed might work just fine.
+* Root folder name is supposed to be `app`, but nabookov might work just fine.

 ### Ideas